-The power of Barrio Azteca in Juarez puts it in an advantageous position -- the gang has control over other local gangs, has members across the border, and already moves drug shipments across the border.
-All of these factors create a very real possibility that, if the gang were to gain control over US-bound drug shipments moving through Juarez, Barrio Azteca could move into full-blown international drug trafficking.
+The power of Barrio Azteca in Juárez puts it in an advantageous position.
+The gang has control over other local gangs, has members across the border, and already moves drug shipments across the border.
+All of these factors create a very real possibility that, if the gang were to gain control over US-bound drug shipments moving through Juárez, Barrio Azteca could move into full-blown international drug trafficking.

 Eduardo Ravelo, who is listed on the FBI's Top Ten Most Wanted list, is currently at large.